For college and graduate students with disabilities interested in computing careers, mentors, and internships.

 Print and complete the PDF version of this brochure.
 Complete the attached forms, including parent or guardian signature(s) if you are under eighteen years of age.

-Submit the name and contact information of a person teacher, faculty member, or someone who has worked with you closely and can provide a reference for you.
+Submit the name and contact information of a teacher, faculty member, or someone who has worked with you closely and can provide a reference for you.

 Submit an up-to-date copy of your resume.